duct-framework/core/README.md

 things.
 For example, public web resources are typically placed in the `resources/<project-ns>/public` directory.

-`:duct.core/include` specifies a vector of resource paths that contain configurations that will be merged into the base configuration map.
-Data in the base configuration always takes priority over the included resources.
-The file extension may be omitted from the resource paths.

 `:duct.core/handler` should be configured with a map with two keys:
 `:router`, which should be a Ring handler, and `:middleware`, which should be an ordered vector of middleware.
 The middleware is applied